Hello! I’m Connie.

 Nikki (my daughter) was planning on leaving the nest by the end of 2015.
 She and Cookie (our dog) would be moving from northwest Illinois to southeast Florida.

 I briefly considered staying in the little one room, 400 square foot house I’d been renting (in northwest Illinois).
 But my job loss and looming empty-nester-hood presented me with an opportunity to hit the road earlier than planned.

 So… albeit totally unprepared… I went for it!

 My first day of full-time nomadic living was October 1, 2015.

 I began my nomadic journey in a 2015 Ford Transit Cargo Van named Bella.

-Nikki, Cookie and I hit the road in a partially converted camper van… never having camped… never having traveled more than a few hours from home… and never having lived in a tiny little home on wheels.
+We hit the road in a partially converted camper van… never having camped… never having traveled more than a few hours from home… and never having lived in a tiny little home on wheels.

 I wasn’t planning on jumping in head first and clueless but life opened a door and I chose to walk through it.